Phyllis W. McQuaid

 Phyllis Winifred McQuaid (née Haas; March 6, 1928 – June 7, 2023) was an American politician in the state of Minnesota.

 After raising eight children as a stay-at-home mother, McQuaid was elected in 1975 to the St. Louis Park School Board and in 1979 as mayor of St. Louis Park.

 McQuaid served in the Minnesota Senate as an Independent Republican member, representing district 44 from 1983 to 1990, when she lost re-election to Ted Mondale.
 She died in Roseville, Minnesota, in 2023, at the age of 95.

+Senator Phyllis McQuaid speaks during a committee hearing, St. Paul, Minnesota.